 As of my trip in September 2021, a large majority of Berliners were vaccinated or waiting on their second dose.
 Masks are required in public transport and inside official establishments.
 The clubs had just re-opened but required vaccination certificates to enter.

 If you are American, I would say the closest comparison might be Washington DC.

 There's the main city center that is very hustle and bustle, and very industrial.
 But there are still green spaces to be found in the city.
 Public transport is affordable and accessible and will need you to outside Burroughs that can be grungy, extremely gentrified, or somewhere in between.
 And of course, there are suburbs that can be like the countryside (Spandau).
 Generally, the city is extremely diverse and safe to visit for tourists.

 Extremely accessible!
 The city has a network of buses, overground trains (U-Bahn), and underground trains (S-Bahn).
 I recommend getting a 72 hour Berlin Card, which includes access to many major tourist attractions in Berlin like the museums, as well as a public transport pass that can even get you to/from the airport.

-You can also travel to Berlin from major cities of surrounding countries including: Amsterdam, Prague, Bratislava, Budapest, Vienna, Basel, Berne, Interlaken, Poznan, Gdansk, and Warsaw on multiple train services each day.
+You can also do a day trip to Berlin from major cities in surrounding countries including Amsterdam, Prague, Bratislava, Budapest, Vienna, Basel, Berne, Interlaken, Poznan, Gdansk, and Warsaw on multiple train services each day.
 By overnight train, you can also reach include Minsk, Moscow, Paris, and Zurich.

 Yes.
 No destination is perfect, but in general, Berlin is extremely diverse in the nationalities that live there, religions that are practiced openly, and very excepting of different sexualities and ways of life.